ipfs/camp/DEEP_DIVES/48-design-patterns-for-dweb-apps.md

 ## Peergos user testing

-Four interplanetary campers had a go at using Peergos for the very first time on both mobile and web.
+Four interplanetary campers (@aksanoble, @makoto, @aquigorka, @twoirtter) had a go at using Peergos for the very first time on both mobile and web.
 Here are the results of the user testing.

 ### Impressions